-Babies rabbits will start to grow hair on around the fifth day and will open their eyes on around the day 8 - 10.
+Baby rabbits will start to grow hair around the fifth day after being born, and will open their eyes between 8 - 10 days.

 Birth and Growing

 Rabbit baby management is vital if your business is going to succeed, every baby lost is a youngster that will never be seen as profit.
 Profit measured as a meal on the table, a future breeding animal or a potential sale rabbit.
 Therefore the care of your youngsters is critical.